For Whom the Bell Tolls (Metallica song)

-"For Whom the Bell Tolls" is a song by American thrash metal band Metallica.
+"For Whom the Bell Tolls" is a song by American heavy metal band Metallica.
 It was first released on their second studio album, Ride the Lightning (1984).
 Elektra Records also released it as a promotional single, with both edited and full-length versions.
 In March 2018 the song ranked number five on the band's live performance count.
 Several live albums and video albums include the song.
 In March 2023, Rolling Stone magazine ranked "For Whom the Bell Tolls" at number 39 on their "100 Greatest Heavy Metal Songs of All Time" list.

 Composition

-The song was inspired by Ernest Hemingway's 1940 novel For Whom the Bell Tolls about the process of death in modern warfare and the bloody Spanish Civil War.
+"For Whom the Bell Tolls" is a thrash metal and heavy metal song, inspired by Ernest Hemingway's 1940 novel For Whom the Bell Tolls about the process of death in modern warfare and the bloody Spanish Civil War.
 Specific allusions are made to the scene described in Chapter 27 of the book, in which five soldiers are obliterated during an airstrike after taking a defensive position on a hill.

 Cliff Burton plays the bass guitar introduction with heavy distortion and a wah pedal.
 There were three tracks of bass that he recorded, lead bass (distorted), bass (non-distorted), and harmonics over the lead.
 Burton wrote the intro before joining Metallica and first played it during a 12-minute jam at a battle of the bands with his second band Agents of Misfortune in 1979.

 The bell sound heard at the beginning of the track was actually produced by drummer Lars Ulrich striking an anvil with a metal hammer in combination with a bell from a sound effects reel.